MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-windows.md

 1. On the **Get the agent** dialog box, choose **Windows**.

 1. On the left pane, select the processor architecture of the installed Windows OS version on your machine.
-The x64 agent version is intended for 64-bit Windows, whereas the x86 version is intended for 32-bit Windows.
+The x64 is intended for 64-bit Windows, whereas the x86 version is intended for 32-bit Windows.
 If you aren't sure which version of Windows is installed, [follow these instructions to find out](/windows/client-management/windows-version-search).

 1. On the right pane, click the **Download** button.